How can I grow my business?

 How to grow your business is the most enduring of The 7 Big Questions.
-All of us business owners have felt frustrated at some stage in our journey to building a Great Business, because we felt the business got stuck at one level and we weren’t sure how to get it to the next level.
+All of us business owners have felt frustrated at some stage in our journey to building a Great Business The business feels stuck at one level and we are not sure how to get it to the next level.

 Everybody’s favorite business guru, Seth Godin said it really well some years ago.
 Seth wrote in his blog:

 “To build and grow a great business you really only have to do two things:

 - Build a great product or deliver a great service

 - Make sure lots of people know about it.”